pepkit/pepspec/docs/specification.md

     - organism
 ```

 This example eliminates `read_type` and `organism` attributes from each sample.
-This modifier is useful when one is in need to override an attribute with another on-the-fly. `remove` modifier allows to that without editing the annotation sheet by hand.
+This modifier is useful when one is in need to override an attribute with another on-the-fly.
+This allows that without editing the annotation sheet by hand.

 #### *sample_modifiers.append*